Protein Design with Agent Rosetta: A Case Study for Specialized Scientific Agents: Results

-Similar to \cref{sec:fixed_backbone_sequence_design}, we run Agent Rosetta for a total of 30 LLM queries, and generate step-wise ensembles of 128 candidates.
+Similar to \cref{sec:fixed_backbone_sequence_design}, we ran Agent Rosetta for a total of 30 LLM queries, and generate step-wise ensembles of 128 candidates.
 However, we cannot use ESMFold to predict the native fold of the designs because it does not support TRF, and AF3's slow inference time is prohibitive for use at each refinement step.
 Therefore, we select the Pareto optimal candidates by inclusion of TRF in the core, total Rosetta energy, cavity volume, radius of gyration, and RMSD between the Rosetta Pose and the native PDB.

-We compare the performance of our agent, using \textit{post hoc} AF3 predictions to assess success, with a fixed, protein-independent human written protocol composed of the same types of actions available to the agent---see \cref{supp:pack_ncaa_human_protocol}.
-We ran 16 independent design trajectories per method, and emulated \emph{best-of-n} sampling with 1,000 bootstrap replicates of 8 out of the 16.
+\paragraph{Comparison methods.} We compare the performance of our agent with a fixed (\ie, protein-independent) human written protocol composed of the same types of actions available to the agent.
+We include the human written protocol in \cref{supp:pack_ncaa_human_protocol}.
+As in fixed backbone sequence design with canonical amino acids only, this protocol represents a scientist's few days of work.

+\paragraph{Evaluation.} We ran 16 independent design trajectories per method, and emulated \emph{best-of-n} sampling with 1,000 bootstrap replicates of 8 out of the 16.
 Within each replicate, we selected the step with the highest rate of inclusion of exactly 1 TRF in the core.
 We computed the median inclusion rate of the 1,000 selected steps, and we summarize results in \cref{fig:pack_ncaa_success} by averaging across all 4 protein structures.
 We found that Agent Rosetta with GPT-5 achieves the highest success rate.
-In this task, structure 8UZL proved to be the most challenging: the human baseline failed to include any TRF, and GPT-5 achieved the highest rate of $\approx14.5\%$.
+The designed $\beta$-barrel structure 8UZL proved to be the most challenging: the human baseline failed to include any TRF, and GPT-5 achieved the highest rate of $\approx14.5\%$.
+8UZL does not present an obvious core, and the most common failure mode we observed is that although the agent's action successfully includes one TRF residue in the protein, the inclusion changes the location of the core, which excludes the TRF position.
+This points precisely to the difficulty of this task: to find positions that allow inclusion of TRF without perturbing conformation.